KelseyCreekSoftware/KelseyCreekSoftware/IQ-File-Information.md

 (Within BLUE / Platinum, internal subtypes (TYPE = 1999, 2000, 3000, 4000, 5000, 6000))

-For more information, see  [blue file project notes](Blue-File-1-1-Project-Notes.md).
+For more information, see  [Blue File Project Notes](Blue-File-1-1-Project-Notes.md).

 ## Rohde and Schwarz - I/Q Data File Format (iq-tar)

  I/Q data is packed in a file with the extension `.iq.tar`.
 An iq-tar file contains I/Q data in binary format together with meta information that describes the nature and the source of data, e.g. the sample rate.
 The objective of the iq-tar file format is to separate I/Q data from the meta information while still having both inside one file.
 In addition, the file format allows you to preview the I/Q data in a web browser, and allows you to include user-specific data.

 https://www.rohde-schwarz.com/us/applications/converting-r-s-i-q-data-files-application-note_56280-35531.html